Pet Sounds: Initial reactions

-In the U.S., early reviews of Pet Sounds varied from negative to cautiously favorable, according to Carlin.
-Billboard called the album an "exciting, well-produced LP" with "two superb instrumental cuts" and highlighted the "strong single potential" of "Wouldn't It Be Nice" in a belated review.
-Leaf, writing in 1978, said that while American critics had offered sporadic praise for the album, some fans spread word to avoid the "weird" new Beach Boys release.
+In the U.S., early reviews of Pet Sounds varied from negative to cautiously favorable.
+Billboard called the album an "exciting, well-produced LP" with "two superb instrumental cuts" and highlighted "Wouldn't It Be Nice" in a belated review.
+While American critics had offered sporadic praise for the album, some fans spread word to avoid the "weird" new Beach Boys release.

-Conversely, British music journalists had an overwhelmingly favorable response, a reception partly attributed to promotional efforts by Taylor, Johnston, and Fowley.
-Rolling Stone founder Jann Wenner later recalled that British fans viewed the Beach Boys as "years ahead" of the Beatles and hailed Wilson as a "genius".
-Disc and Music Echo critic Penny Valentine praised the album as "Thirteen tracks of Brian Wilson genius", describing it as "far more romantic" than the group's typical upbeat fare: "sad little wistful songs about lost love and found love and all-around love."
-Norman Jopling of Record Mirror reported that the LP had been "widely praised" and subjected to "no criticism".
-He prefaced his review as "unbiased", writing that his only "real complaint" with the album was the "terribly complicated and cluttered" arrangements, and speculated it would primarily appeal to existing fans.
-A contrasting review in Disc and Music Echo argued the album's "ambitious" instrumentation and contemporary relevance would attract "thousands of new fans", declaring it a "superb, important, and really exciting collection" that elevated the group's previously uneven output.
+Conversely, British music journalists had an overwhelmingly favorable response, due in part to the promotional efforts.
+Rolling Stone founder Jann Wenner recalled that many British fans viewed the Beach Boys as surpassing the Beatles.
+Disc and Music Echo critic Penny Valentine praised the album as "Thirteen tracks of Brian Wilson genius", describing it as "sad little wistful songs about lost love and found love and all-around love".
+Norman Jopling of Record Mirror reported that the LP had been widely praised and uncriticized, writing that his only complaint with the album was "terribly complicated and cluttered" arrangements, suspecting it would primarily appeal to existing fans.
+A contrasting review in Disc and Music Echo argued the album would attract "thousands of new fans", declaring that it elevated the group's previously uneven output.